Azure-Samples/MachineLearningSamples-MarketCampaign/README.md

 1. An [Azure account](https://azure.microsoft.com/free/) (free trials are available).
 2. An installed copy of Azure Machine Learning Workbench with a workspace created.
 3. This example could be run on any compute context.

+## Data / Telemetry

+MarketCampaign collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.

 ## Contributing